Kentucky oil and gas well record data is now available online. Several questions concerning its use often arise.

-Right click on the image and select File | Print or click either printer icon on the DjVu or web browser toolbars.
-To print only the record you are viewing, set the Print Range (from and to) to the current page number.
-To make the entire record fit on a single page, set Page Scaling to "Fit Page."
-To print that part of the image displayed at the current zoom level, set Page Scaling to Current Zoom.
+Click the printer icon on the PDF toolbar.
+To print only the record you are viewing, set the Print Range to Selection.
+To make the entire record fit on a single page, select Reduce to Fit.
+To print that part of the image displayed at the current zoom level, select Current Zoom.
 After making your selections, click OK.

 How do I get the well record images for a whole bunch of wells or every well in Kentucky?

-For more information contact Brandon C. Nuttall
+For more information contact Carrie Pulliam